 Styles of homes range from 1920s bungalows to Craftsman-style structures to Tudor Revivals, all of them lining renovated brick streets with pristine landscaping.
 Adaptive reuse is also a calling card of the community.

-Sonoma Kitchen has freshly prepared food and a selection of craft beer.
+The Stubborn Mule has freshly prepared food and a selection of Mule Cocktails and craft beer.
 The outdoor patio is open and spacious and offers shaded seating if you’re looking to stay out of the sun.

 Dexter’s is another restaurant that has dog-friendly outdoor patio seating.
 The quiet location makes it the perfect place to relax with an adult beverage or two.
 The drink menu includes wines, champagne, ports, and sherry.
 Are you hungry, too?
 The menu features seasonal options including brunch, lunch, and dinner plates.